mrpotatoes/dotfiles/README.md

 ### INSTALL
 #### Directions
 * Install the dependancies from above.
-* Run the BUILD file.
+* ~Run the BUILD file.
 You may need to give that file permissions.
-As well as everything in the bin directory.
+As well as everything in the bin directory.~

 #### What it does
-* Installs emacs.
-* Installs
+* ~Installs emacs~

 For futher options (other setups) run setup and it will give you the rest of the options such as webserver and some smart OSX Defaults for example.